Clik Clak, released as Gear Works in the USA, is a logic-based game created by the Italian studio Idea Software in 1992 for Amiga and Commodore 64.

 Clik Clak, released as "Gear Works" in the USA, is a logic-based game created by the Italian studio Idea Software in 1992 for Amiga and Commodore 64.
 It was also ported to MS-DOS, Game Gear, and Game Boy.

-This little, mostly unknown, puzzler, can definitely be considered a typical example of "easy to learn and hard to master" game.
+This tiny, unknown puzzler can be considered a typical example of an "easy to learn and hard to master" game.
 A characteristic that only the best games have.
-The goal is simple: connect several randomly sized gears to connect one side of the playing area with the other side.
-Apparently, this will transform some famous monuments into clocks.
-Not so cool as collecting the six infinity stones, but that's not important.
+The goal is simple: connect several randomly sized gears to connect one side of the playing area with the other.
+This will transform some famous monuments into clocks.
+Not as cool as collecting the six infinity stones, but that's not important.

 Review by: Manu